xcast-lib/xcast-lib.github.io/quantile_regression_forest.md

 # quantile_regression_forest

-This class represents Quantile Regression Forest and is heavily based on the [PyQuantRF](https://github.com/jnelson18/pyquantrf/) library.
+This class is a 2D estimator representing Quantile Regression Forest and is heavily based on the [PyQuantRF](https://github.com/jnelson18/pyquantrf/) library.
 This implementation implements small but important changes to improve training speed and decrease memory usage.

 For more detail on the QRF method, please refer to [Meinshausen, 2006](https://www.jmlr.org/papers/volume7/meinshausen06a/meinshausen06a.pdf].